Salmon and Halibut Fishing at Doc Warner’s

 King, Silver, Pink, and Chum Salmon and Dolly Varden always offer a good challenge, to say nothing of the rock fish, Pacific cod and other sea creatures vying for your attention (and eating your bait).
 With all these fish, you are virtually guaranteed a successful fishing experience.

-The only major consideration when planning your Alaskan Halibut and Salmon fishing trip is what type of salmon you are most interested in catching.
+The only major consideration when planning your salmon and halibut fishing trip is what type of salmon you are most interested in catching.

 Use the information below to choose the species you’d like to catch.
-Once you’ve made your decision on what you want to catch, you are ready to schedule your trip to Doc Warner’s.
+Once you’ve made your decision on what you want to catch, you are ready to schedule your salmon and halibut fishing trip to Doc Warner’s.

 King Salmon in the 20–50 pound range can be thrilling.
 Kings are most prevalent from June to early July.